Website Design Company Durban: What to Expect from the Process

 The company jumps to design too quickly

-That usually means the discovery and structure work has been underdone.
+That often means the discovery and structure work has been underdone.

 Nobody seems to own the timeline